rekapap/CV/README.md

 ## Profile

 ### Where did my interest start
 It started with building simple websites in CSS and HTML or using Joomla.
 Meanwhile, I was teaching myself Photoshop, Illustrator and other design softwares.
 Later on, my software engineer partner started quizzing me on various programming questions just for fun.
-That's when my interests fully got peaked. [🥚](https://www.pokemon.com/uk/pokedex/bulbasaur) Since then I enjoy solving problems on various websites like Codewars, Hackerrank, Leetcode etc.
+That's when my interests fully got peaked. <a href="https://www.pokemon.com/uk/pokedex/bulbasaur" target="_blank">🥚</a> Since then I enjoy solving problems on various websites like Codewars, Hackerrank, Leetcode etc.

 ### Where I Work Best
 In an open-minded, motivated and moderately geeky tech team who work to high standards while having fun at the same time.
 Preferably while watching Avengers.
 I also add graphic design skills to the team, but I'm committed to a career change as a Full-Stack or Back-end developer.